Improving The Thermal Efficiency of your Home

 Renovating Your House: How Can You Improve the Thermal Efficiency of Your Home?

 Thermal efficiency refers to a building’s intrinsic ability to maintain a stable indoor temperature.
 The greater its thermal efficiency, the lower its energy needs are for heating and cooling.
-When renovating your home, it is possible to increase its thermal capacity with:
+An energy efficient renovation will increase your home’s thermal capacity with:

 • Insulation